What is homeowners insurance and how does it work?

 Your homeowners insurance journey can be broken down into several steps, each with its own specific set of considerations.
 Understanding each step could help you understand how your policy works.

-First, you may want to research several homeowners insurance companies to find which carriers best fit your needs.
-As you evaluate each provider, you may want to think about how the company’s discounts and coverages fit with your situation.
+First, you may want to research several homeowners insurance companies to determine which carriers best fit your needs.
+As you evaluate each provider, you may want to think about how the company’s discounts and coverage fit your situation.
 To review customer service, you can look to J.D.
 Power’s numerous studies, and AM Best can help you evaluate an insurance provider’s financial strength.
-Once you have chosen several companies that could fit your needs, you can contact each one to get home insurance quotes.
+Once you have chosen several companies that could suit your needs, you can contact each for a quote.
 You can often do this online, by phone or by visiting a local agency.

-During the quote process, ask about each company’s discounts.
-Taking advantage of home insurance discounts, which often include savings for home alarm systems, bundling policies and being claims-free, is one of the easiest ways to lower your premium.
+During the quoting process, ask about each company’s discounts.
+Taking advantage of home insurance discounts — which often include savings for installing home alarm systems, bundling policies and remaining claim-free — is one of the easiest ways to lower your premium.

 Learn more: Affordable home insurance companies